 Enhanced Navigation Routing

 - The turn-by-turn directions shown on Model S and Model X touchscreens now provide more information about upcoming turns, including highway exit information.
 Your next navigation step is always prominently displayed, and to see complete route details during a trip, simply tap or pull down on the navigation panel.

 - In Model 3, turn-by-turn directions have been moved to the left side of the touchscreen and are simplified to display relevant upcoming information, including highway exits.
 Tap or pull down to see additional details in the full Trip Overview.

 - You can now select whether or not your car is eligible for high-occupancy vehicle (HOV) lanes, allowing our navigation system to more efficiently route you.

 - If an obstacle is detected in the path of your vehicle while driving at low speeds (i.e. while parking), full acceleration is reduced in order to help prevent drivers from accidentally accelerating.
 This feature can be enabled or disabled in Controls > Autopilot.

 - While Tesla cars are known to be fun to drive, they’re now even more fun while in ‘Park.’
 Classic arcade games from Atari are now discoverable as hidden Easter Eggs.
 If you can find them, your car becomes a game console with controls on the touchscreen and steering wheel.
 Happy hunting!

 Every single Model S, Model X and Model 3 ever built will receive new features and improvements from Software Version 9.0.
 This is just the latest reminder that when you own a Tesla, you own a car that will only get better over time.

-If you wish to access full release notes with feature availability in specific vehicle, country or hardware version you can access them on Tesla Motors Club forum here.
+If you wish to access full release notes with feature availability in a specific vehicle, country or hardware version you can access them on Tesla Motors Club forum here.